 - Web: HTML, CSS, PHP, C, CPP, H, HPP, JS, Java, PY

 - Adobe: Photoshop, Illustrator, PDF

-The full list can be found on the official support page. iCloud, on the other hand, does not support many file types.
-The names and numbers were not listed on the official site, but below are some of the most common:
+The full list can be found on the support page. iCloud, on the other hand, does not support many file types.
+The names and numbers could not be found on the official site, but below are some of the most common:

 - Image: GIF, JPEG, HEIF, HEVC, MP4, PNG, RAW, TIFF

 According to the official website, Google Drive supports uploading files of up to 5TB at max, as long as they are not the document.
 For specific document formats below are the suggest file sizes:

 - Documents with a maximum of 1.02 million characters (roughly about 3400 pages).

 - Google Docs document can be up to 50GB in size.